ADN-DevTech/3dsMax-Explode-Geometry/README.md

 2.0 - Adds support for 3ds Max UI color scheme, and also now supports both 3ds Max and 3ds Max Design.
 2.3 - Updates the DLL binary and other aspects of the App Bundle format to be supporting 2020, 2021, 2022, and 2023.
 2.5 - Updates the sample code to support Mesh changes in the 2024 SDK.
+2.6 - Support for 3ds Max 2025, ported to new menu system
+2.7 - Support for 3ds Max 2026, upgrade to .NET 8.0